oreillymedia/native-ios-swift-snapshot-testing/README.md

 ![An example of a snapshot failure in Xcode.](.github/snapshot-test-1.png) -->

+## This is a fork

+It differs from the original in just one key way.
+When looking for a snapshot resource (usually an image), it tries to load it from the test bundle first.
+Everything else _should_ be the same.

 ## Usage

 Once [installed](#installation), _no additional configuration is required_.
 You can import the `SnapshotTesting` module and call the `assertSnapshot` function.